Fernando de Noronha: 1900–present

 The geographic position of the airport averted a major air disaster on July 21, 1950.
-A BOAC Canadair C-4 Argonaut, with a crew of 7 and 12 passengers, en-route to Natal from Dakar encountered severe engine problems which resulted, at one point, in both engines on the starboard wing being shut down.
-With only two functioning engines on the port wing, the reduction in power output caused the aircraft to steadily lose altitude from its normal cruising altitude of 20000 ft at a rate of 400 ft/min.A further difficulty was that the propeller on the inboard engine could not be feathered, which significantly increased aircraft drag.
+A BOAC Canadair C-4 Argonaut, with a crew of 7 and 12 passengers, en route to Natal from Dakar encountered severe engine problems which resulted, at one point, in both engines on the starboard wing being shut down.
+With only two functioning engines on the port wing, the reduction in power output caused the aircraft to steadily lose altitude from its normal cruising altitude of 20,000 ft (6,096 m) at a rate of 400 ft/min (2.03 m/s).
+A further difficulty was that the propeller on the inboard engine could not be feathered, which significantly increased aircraft drag.
 The crew also had to cope with a persistent fire on the same engine.
-As a result the Captain ordered an SOS to be issued.
+As a result, the Captain ordered an SOS to be issued.
 The crew realised that they might not be able to reach Natal and would have to ditch in the South Atlantic.
-Consequently, the Captain decided to divert to Fernando de Noronha, 480 miles to the southwest.
-En-route the crew managed to restart the outboard engine and this enabled the aircraft to maintain an altitude of 9000 ft.
+Consequently, the Captain decided to divert to Fernando de Noronha, 480 miles (773 km) to the southwest.
+En-route the crew managed to restart the outboard engine and this enabled the aircraft to maintain an altitude of 9,000 ft (2,743 m).
 Although there were problems with coolant temperature on the port wing engines plus difficulties in locating the small archipelago, the crew nursed the Argonaut to a safe landing at Fernando de Noronha, some four hours after their ordeal began.

 Nowadays, Fernando de Noronha Airport is served by daily flights from Recife and Natal on the Brazilian coast.

 In 1988, Brazil designated approximately 70% of the archipelago as a maritime national park, with the goal of preserving the land and sea environment.
 On October 5, 1988, the Federal Territory was dissolved and added to the state of Pernambuco (except Rocas Atoll, which was added to the state of Rio Grande do Norte).